 Thirteen blades, 13 weeks.
 Each entry below has been purchased at retail and either tested or scheduled.
 Weeks correspond to the 72-hour-cadence cycle (3 shaves over 7 days = 1 week per blade, with overlap on writing weeks).

-- W2 — Wilkinson Sword Saloon Pack (India) — currently testing
+- W2 — Wilkinson Sword Saloon Pack (India, Gillette India distribution) — compatibility test published 2026-05-13 → read the pairing data

 - W5 — Gillette Silver Blue (Russia, P&G) — queued